|

 De motu corporum in Hyrum.

-In the following, I would like to show you some of my photos taken during our
+In the following, I would like to share some of my photos from our

 guided tours.